 The Environmental Input-Output model

 The high-level assessment of the Budget uses the Scottish Government Environmental Input-Output model for domestic emissions and a 'closed economy' UK model for emissions associated with imported goods and services.
 Ideally, country-specific IO tables and emission factors would be used for imports but the data required for such multi-region models were not available during the development of the Scottish Government EIO.
-The UKIO system is therefore used as a proxy, given that the rest of the UK is Scotland's largest trading partner.
-The latest Scottish EIO is based on Scottish Government Input-Output tables for 2015 (published July 2019), the UK EIO is based on the Office for National Statistics (ONS) Analytical Tables and Supply and Use Tables for 2015 (both consistent with Blue Book 2018).
-The emissions to output ratios are derived from ONS Environmental Accounts estimates of GHG emissions by industry for 2015 (published June 2019) applied to industrial output figures from ONS Supply and Use tables for 2015 (Blue Book 2018 consistent).
+The United Kingdom Input-Output model is therefore used as a proxy, given that the rest of the UK is Scotland's largest trading partner.
+The latest Scottish EIO is based on Scottish Government Input-Output tables for 2019 (published in November 2023), the UK EIO is based on the Office for National Statistics (ONS) United Kingdom Analytical Input-Output Tables for 2019 (both consistent with Blue Book 2022).
+The emissions to output ratios are derived from ONS Environmental Accounts, atmospheric emissions: greenhouse gases by industry and gas for 2019 (published October 2023), applied to industrial output figures from ONS UK Supply and Use tables for 2019 (again, Blue Book 2022 consistent).